-List of topics covered Matrix Algebra and Stochastic Issues Linear Regression with a Single Regressor and with Multiple Regressors Hypothesis Tests and Confidence Intervals in Linear Regression Models Regression with Panel Data (Advantages and limitations of fixed and random effects regression) Regression with a Binary Dependent Variable, Categorical data analysis Heteroscedasticty and Autocorrelation Instrumental Variables Estimation Factor Analysis Teaching format Lectures, practical labs, group project, face-to-face coaching and mentoring.
+List of topics covered Matrix Algebra, Stochastic Issues and Distribution Theory Linear Regression with a Single Regressor and with Multiple Regressors Hypothesis Tests and Confidence Intervals in Linear Regression Models Regression with Panel Data (Advantages and limitations of fixed and random effects regression) Regression with a Binary Dependent Variable, Categorical data analysis Special topics, such as heteroscedasticty and autocorrelation Teaching format Lectures, practical labs, group project, face-to-face coaching and mentoring.

 Learning outcomes The course will equip students with the following analytical skills: Analysis, Synthesis, Evaluation, Application; Numeracy and business research skills; Managing information and knowledge; Research related skills.
-In addition the course will develop the following behavioral, organizational and communication skills: personal effectiveness, learning, autonomy,technical expertise, communication and information technology, IT architecture and problem-solving using IT software Stata.
-More precisely, the learning outcomes include: Knowledge and understanding quantitative methodologies used by students in economics, business and management field, including data collection, data processing and analysis, model design and analytics Applying knowledge and understanding to techniques for analysing quantitative data in economics, business and management Making judgments regarding the suitability of particular methods to research in economics and business.
-Making informed choices in regard to quantitative methods for decision-making , selection and application of research methods using statistical software, IT and communication skills, available statistical information and data.
+In addition the course will develop the following behavioral, organizational and communication skills: personal effectiveness, learning, autonomy,technical expertise, communication and information technology, IT architecture and problem-solving using IT software R. More precisely, the learning outcomes include: Knowledge and understanding quantitative methodologies used by students in economics, business and management field, including data collection, data processing and analysis, model design and analytics Applying knowledge and understanding to techniques for analysing quantitative data in economics, business and management Making judgments regarding the suitability of particular methods to research in economics and business. - Making informed choices in regard to quantitative methods for decision-making, selection and application of research methods using statistical software, IT and communication skills, available statistical information and data. - Can communicate with their peers, research community, public and policy-makers on making necessary judgement and corrections to policy and research.
+Can be expected to be able to promote, within academic and professional contexts, technological and socioeconomic advanced knowledge -- --

-Can communicate with their peers, research community, public and policy-makers on making necessary judgement and corrections to policy and research.
-Can be expected to be able to promote, within academic and professional contexts, technological and socio- economic advanced knowledge Assessment Written exam and a mid-term assignment (optional): written exam includes an essay and a review questions to test knowledge of theory, method and application skills.
-Written group assignment (optional) carried in groups in the mid-term in a form of report.
-Assessment language English Evaluation criteria and Final mark is a sum of marks from the group assignment criteria for awarding marks and a written exam.
-Mid-term Assignment in groups earns 25% of the total.
+Assessment Written exam and a mid-term assignment (optional): written exam includes an essay and a review questions to test knowledge of theory, method and application skills.
+Written and oral group assignment (optional) carried in groups in the mid-term in a form of report and presentation.
+Assessment language English Evaluation criteria and criteria for awarding marks Final mark is a sum of marks from the group assignment and a written exam.
+Mid-term Assignment in groups can give a bonus up to 15% of the total score.
 Student will analyse econometric problems in both academic and practical contexts, displaying effective quantitative problem-solving skills.
 With a clarity of answers and mastery of research method, ability to collect and process the data, make critical comparisons and judgements, summarize, establish and measure the relationships within the project.
 An assignment also test student's ability to work in a team, creativity, IT and communication skills, critical thinking, cooperation and demonstrate individual's reflection and judgement.
-Written exam 75 % of a total mark for students submitted assignment (group project).
-Written exam 100% of a total mark for students who do not submit an assignment (group project).
+Final written exam.

 Required readings Christiaan Heij, Paul de Boer, Philip Hans Franses, Teun Kloek, and Herman K. van Dijk, Econometric Methods with Applications in Business and Economics , Oxford University Press.
 Supplementary readings Marno Verbeek, A Guide to Modern Econometrics, Wiley 4th Edition.
 Jim H. Stock and Mark W. Watson, Introduction to Econometrics, Pearson International 3d Edition.